Skip To Main Content

 Website Compliance Plan

-- Accessibe will be used to scan the website and provide a monthly accessibility compliance report.
+1. accessiBe to scan the website and provide a monthly accessibility report to ensure compliance.

-- Estes Park School District will address all identified issues promptly.
+3. Estes Park School District Staff to fix all identified accessibility issues.

-- All new PDF’s will be checked for compliance before being added to the website.
+5. All content will be checked for compliance before being published to the website.

 Staff Training

-- Estes Park School District will provide ongoing district-wide mandatory accessibility training to all staff.
+1. Estes Park School District to provide internally developed digital accessibility training for all staff.

 Application Compliance